 Ahangama Beach on the South Coast

-The less populated East Coast has white, wide and still undiscovered beaches, and it has a lot of them.
+The rural East Coast has white, wide and undiscovered beaches, and it has a lot of them.
 You can almost have a beach on your own which is real luxury!

 Passekudah Bay: Maalu Maalu Resort beach